How to use DRABC – The Primary Survey

 B – Breathing

-When the airway is open; look out for any signs of normal breathing for 10 seconds.
-If the casualty looks to be breathing abnormally, infrequently or not at all, be prepared to start CPR.
+When the airway is open; lookout for any signs of normal breathing for 10 seconds.
+Look out for if the casualty looks to be breathing abnormally, infrequently or not at all.
+Start applying CPR if you notice any of these symptoms.

 If the casualty is unresponsive but is breathing normally and isn’t in a state where they can be moved without damaging them further put them into the recovery position.